yarax/duckless/README.md

 # Duckless

-Duckless is a wrapper for you functions, that allows you to use Haskell style function definitions.
+Duckless is a wrapper for your functions, that allows you to use Haskell style function definitions.
 After that, while runtime, if your function was called in improper way it will be thrown a clear human-readable exception.

 Currently supports: